MicrosoftDocs/win32/desktop-src/Controls/em-settextex.md

 *wParam*
 </dt> <dd>

-Pointer to a [**SETTEXTEX**](settextex.md) structure that specifies flags and an optional code page to use in translating to Unicode.
+Pointer to a [**SETTEXTEX**](/windows/win32/Richedit/ns-richedit-_settextex?branch=master) structure that specifies flags and an optional code page to use in translating to Unicode.

 </dd> <dt>

 *lParam*
 </dt> <dd>

 Pointer to the null-terminated text to insert.
 This text is an ANSI string, unless the code page is 1200 (Unicode).
-If *lParam* starts with a valid RTF ASCII sequence—for example, "{\\rtf" or "{urtf"—the text is read in using the RTF reader.
+If *lParam* starts with a valid RTF ASCII sequence for example, "{\\rtf" or "{urtf" the text is read in using the RTF reader.

 </dd> </dl>